 While the world eagerly looks forward to resolving the data leak issue surrounding the social media giant Facebook, its CEO Mark Zuckerberg skipped answering specific questions of the European lawmakers.

 On the whole, there was little news Zuckerberg disclosed in the Facebook EU parliament meeting, and the company’s share price wasn’t enough to get a reaction from the room.
-Philippe Lamberts of the Greens, a party leader, and a lead legislator said: “I asked you six ‘yes or no’ questions, I got not a single answer.”
+Philippe Lamberts of the Greens, a party leader, and a lead legislator, said: “I asked you six ‘yes or no’ questions, I got not a single answer.”

 In fact, after the scandal, Facebook suspended 200 such apps from its platform as a result of its investigations.
 Zuckerberg said that he expected the number to be bigger.

-On the other hand, Cambridge Analytica and its parent company SCL Elections have declared bankruptcy and are presently closed.
+On the other hand, Cambridge Analytica and its parent company SCL Elections, have declared bankruptcy and are presently closed.

-Facebook’s compliance with the new data rules will be under strict radars, and so will be its efforts to contain and counter the spread of fake news right before European Parliament elections in 2019.
+Facebook’s compliance with the new data rules will be under strict radars, and so will its efforts to contain and counter the spread of fake news right before the European Parliament elections in 2019.

 Zuckerberg is scheduled to meet French President Emmanuel Macron on Wednesday.
 He has declined to appear in front of British lawmakers separately.

 Stay put into catching the latest on this!